 The Information Management Specialist will conduct the following tasks:

-- Support the Information Management Specialist in the regular revision and implementation of internal and external information structures, policies and standard operating procedures to facilitate, support, and promote data analyse and information sharing within the humanitarian and wider community.
+- Support the Information Management Specialist in the regular revision and implementation of internal and external information structures, policies and standard operating procedures to facilitate, support, and promote data analysis and information sharing within the humanitarian and wider community.

 - Establish and maintain effective relationships with stakeholders.
-Support and act where required as the accountability focal point between partners and the IIC and ensure information flows in accordance with established information management and reporting standards and procedures.
+Support and act where required as the accountability focal point between partners and the IIC and ensure information flow in accordance with established information management and reporting standards and procedures.